Here's why Honey Nut Cheerios pulled its mascot

 - Bees are critical pollinators in the world's food supply chain

-(CNN)In a stark reminder that the world's population of bees is plummeting, Cheerios pulled its mascot, Buzz the Bee off the box of Honey Nut Cheerios.
+(CNN)In a stark reminder that the world's population of bees is plummeting, Cheerios pulled its mascot Buzz the Bee off the box of Honey Nut Cheerios.

 Bees play a critical role by pollinating 35% of the world's food supply.
-The fate of many species and billions of dollars of global crops ride on their tiny backs.
+The fate of many species and billions of dollars of global crops rides on their tiny backs.

 But bee colonies are collapsing around the world as parasites, pesticides and habitat loss take a deadly toll.
 For the first time this year, a bee species in the US was declared endangered by the US Fish and Wildlife Service.